forxer/gravatar/README.md

 Gravatar
 ========

 Gravatar is a small library intended to provide easy integration of...
-[Gravatar](https://gravatar.com) :)

-It will help you generate the URL for Gravatar images and profiles in many ways.
+[Gravatar](https://gravatar.com) :) It will help you generate the URL for Gravatar images and profiles in many ways.

 **To use it in a *Laravel project*,** please look at: **[laravel-gravatar](https://github.com/forxer/laravel-gravatar)**

-If you want to use it with a version earlier than PHP 8, please use [version 2](https://github.com/forxer/gravatar/tree/2.1).

 ```php
 $avatar = gravatar('email@example.com')